DoSOCSv2/DoSOCSv2/README.md

-First off, I recommend installing and running `dosocs2` inside a Python [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/), but it is in no way a requirement.
+First off, I recommend installing and running `dosocs2` inside a Python [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/), but it is not a requirement.

-Grab the latest release--or, if you are feeling adventurous, clone the repository--and use `pip` to install it as a package.
-If you are not inside a virtualenv you may have to run `pip` as root.
+Grab the latest release and use `pip` to install it as a package.
+If you are not inside a virtualenv you may have to run `pip` as root (not recommended!).
+Replace `0.x.x` with the latest release version number.

+    $ tar xf 0.x.x.tar.gz
-    $ pip install ./dosocs2
+    $ pip install ./dosocs2-0.x.x

-Generate an initial config file:
+After successful install, generate an initial config file:

     $ dosocs2 newconfig
     dosocs2: wrote config file to /home/tgurney/.config/dosocs2/dosocs2.conf